akasamq/akasa/README.md

 The underlying codec ([mqtt-proto][mqtt-proto]) also include significant amount of test cases and also some [fuzz][mqtt-proto-fuzz] testing.

+## Community

+If you have any questions or if you would like to get involved in our community, please check out:

+- English Community on [GitHub Discussions][github-group]
+- English Community on [Discord][discord-group]
+- Chinese Community on [Telegram][telegram-group]
+- Chinese Community on QQ Group (862039269)

 ## License
 Akasa is licensed under **MIT** license ([LICENSE](LICENSE))